opentothepublic/ottp-farcaster/README.md

-# OTTP Integrations on Farcaster
+# OTTP Integrations with Farcaster

 ## Frames